kizitoomoit/instagrambot/README.md

 you can also customize the bot to suit your needs

 ## HOW TO USE
-*clone or download the repo to your local machine*
-*cd to the folder* **instagrambot**
+1.*clone or download the repo to your local machine* 1.*cd to the folder* **instagrambot**
-*run python3 insta.py*
+1.*run python3 insta.py*
-*input your instagram credentials on the terminal and voila! the bot will start woking its magic! :penguin:*
+1.*input your instagram credentials on the terminal and voila! the bot will start woking its magic! :penguin:*